Categories

 Simulate transportation conditions such as vibration and temperature fluctuations to detect changes in reagent performance.

-• Vibration test: The kit is fixed on a vibration table to simulate road transportation (frequency 5-500Hz, duration 6 hours) or air transportation turbulence (random vibration, acceleration 3Grms).
+• Vibration test: The test kit is fixed on a vibration table to simulate road transportation (frequency 5-500Hz, duration 6 hours) or air transportation turbulence (random vibration, acceleration 3Grms).

 Data interpretation and improvement